MaastrichtUniversity/dh-hdp-etl-utils/README.md

 ```
 ### Update version in `requirements.txt`

 After the tag has been created/updated and pushed to the repository, the package version in `requirements.txt` has to be updated for the relevant repositories.
-For this specific pacakge those are `dh-hdp-federation-api` and `dh-hdp-etl`.
+For this specific package those are `dh-hdp-federation-api` and `dh-hdp-etl`.

 ```
 pydantic